 What Defines Speculating?

-So investing and speculating have similar definitions in the sense that it both aims to make money in the end.
+So investing and speculating have similar definitions because they both have the same goal of making money.
 However, there are some key differences.

 Investing focuses on the long-term

 The second key difference between investing and speculating is the words Expectation vs Hope.

 When someone invests, they diligently research if the investment will be good with reasonable expectations of generating an income or profit.

 When someone speculates, there is only hope for future income or profits.